bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //             document.getElementById("playarea"))
 {% endhighlight %}

-Here is a select input that allows you to choose a new Yome size.
-If there is a change it fires our event handler which in turn will change the state of the application and re-render it.
+there is a change it fires our event handler which in turn will change the state of the application and re-render it.

-The `sideCountInput` function is still a pure function that returns some virtual DOM.
-This virtual DOM in turn **references** a function that will change the state.
-The function itself is still a pure function.

 If you uncomment the `React.render` call, you can see our new size control and if you select the different sizes you should see the Yome